Q&A - 3.5 Ways To Ensure Your First Client Meeting Is Amazing

 Issue #25

-[Read Time < 5 Minutes]
+[Read Time - 5 Minutes]

 When you sit down with a bride and groom for the first time, you’re going to be tempted to unload the full force of your fantastic photography as fast as possible.

-But let’s hang on a sec, buckaroo.
-Before you skin them smoke wagons, take a look at a few ways to make a solid connection BEFORE you meet, so the “show and tell” part of your presentation is as powerful as possible.
+But hang on a sec, Buckaroo.
+Holster them smoke wagons for a sec and take a look at a few ways to make a solid connection BEFORE you meet.

 (And NO, I won’t be using any more alliteration.
 It’s out of my system, I swear)

-• Show them you’re happy to see them.
+Show them you’re happy to see them.
 Stand up, smile, shake hands and tell them how glad you are you could get together.
 NOTE: I didn’t say, “Thanks for meeting with me.”
 Saying this starts things from a position of weakness.
 Instead, try, “I’m so glad we could get together.”
 This is both true and balanced.

-• Listen to them.
+Listen to them.
 If you ask them something, listen for the answer and follow up with something BASED ON what they say.
 Everyone likes to be heard.

-• Bring more than you’ll need.
+Bring more than you’ll need.
 Albums, books, prints, whatever photo samples you use to sell your services - bring plenty.
 You never want them to see your stuff and feel like, “Is that all?”

-And if they don’t hire you today, they can easily pass your rates along to a friend…which they do.
+And if they don’t hire you today, they can easily pass your rates along to a friend…which they often do.

-1. How do I handle objections or concerns raised by potential clients?
+Q3.
+How do I handle objections or concerns raised by potential clients?

-• Objections will come up, BUT you can keep them to a minimum if you do one simple thing…Address the objections before they come up.
+Objections will come up, BUT you can keep them to a minimum if you do one simple thing…Address the objections before they come up.

 “Are you the only photographer on the day?”